redox-os/website/content/community.en.md

 ## [Summer of Code](/rsoc)

 The **Redox Summer of Code** (RSoC) program runs annually when funding permits, and we may participate in other Summer of Code type programs.
-An overview of our Summer of Code programs and our plans for this year are [here](/rsoc).
+An overview of our Summer of Code programs and our plans for this year can be found on the [RSoC](/rsoc) page.
 Check out our [RSoC Proposal Guide](/rsoc-proposal-how-to) and [Project Suggestions](/rsoc-project-suggestions).

 ## [GitLab](https://gitlab.redox-os.org/redox-os/redox)

 A slightly more formal way of communication with fellow Redox devs, but a little less quick and convenient like the chat.
 Submit an issue when you run into problems compiling or testing.
 Issues can also be used if you would like to discuss a certain topic: be it features, code style, code inconsistencies, minor changes and fixes, etc.

-If you want to create an account, read this [page](https://doc.redox-os.org/book/signing-in-to-gitlab.html).
+If you want to create an account, read the [Signing in to GitLab](https://doc.redox-os.org/book/signing-in-to-gitlab.html) page.

 Once you create an issue don't forget to post the link on the Dev or Support rooms of the chat, because the GitLab email notifications have distractions (service messages or spam) and most developers don't left their GitLab pages open to receive desktop notifications from the web browser (which require a custom setting to receive issue notifications).